ysumio120/react-custom-scrollbar/README.md

 *Style will be overwritten if thickness already defined in `horizontalScrollStyle`*

 #### offsetScroll = { Boolean }
-Scrollbar will hug borders but overlap content if false otherwise, sit outside border of scroll area. `(Default: false)`
+If set to `true`, scrollbars will sit outside the perimeter of your scroll area.
+Otherwise, hug the edges but overlap the content.  `(Default: false)`

 #### autoUpdate = { Boolean }
 Updates automatically using [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) `(Default: false)`